-Again, hold the position for 1 to 2 seconds and then slowly return to the starting position.
+Hold the position for one to two seconds, and then slowly return to the starting position.
 After doing a set of 10 repetitions, repeat with the opposite leg and elbow.
 Do two to three sets each time you perform this exercise.

 5. Toe Touch Kick

-HOW TO DO IT: Stand in an erect position with the abdominal muscles engaged and the arms extended out in front of you.
+HOW TO DO IT: Stand tall with your abdominal muscles engaged and your arms extended out in front of you.
 Slowly kick one leg forward as you try to touch your toe with the hand of the opposite arm.
 The knee should remain straight at all times.

-If possible, touch the hand and foot together and hold for 1 to 2 seconds.
+If possible, touch the hand and foot together and hold for one to two seconds.
 Then slowly return the arm and leg to their starting positions.
-Complete 2 to 3 sets of 10 repetitions and then repeat with the opposite arm and leg.
+Complete two to three sets of 10 repetitions, and then repeat with the opposite arm and leg.

 What Do YOU Think?